malcolmsailor/efficient_rhythms/docs/settings.md

   - <span id="force_chord_tone">**`force_chord_tone`**</span>: string.
     Possible values:

-      - `"global_first_beat"`: forces chord tone on attacks on the global first beat (i.e., the first beat of the entire piece).
-        Note, however, that this does not ensure that there will be an attack on the global first beat, and this parameter has no effect on notes that sound *after* the first beat.
+      - `"global_first_beat"`: forces chord tone on onsets on the global first beat (i.e., the first beat of the entire piece).
+Note, however, that this does not ensure that there will be an onset on the global first beat, and this parameter has no effect on notes that sound *after* the first beat.
 (Compare “global\_first\_note”.)
       - `"global_first_note"`: forces chord tones on the first note to sound in each voice.
-      - `"first_beat"`: forces chord tones on attacks on the first beat of each harmony of the initial pattern.
-Note, however, that this does not ensure that there will be an attack on the first beat of each harmony, and this parameter has no effect on notes that sound *after* the first beat of each harmony.
+      - `"first_beat"`: forces chord tones on onsets on the first beat of each harmony of the initial pattern.
+Note, however, that this does not ensure that there will be an onset on the first beat of each harmony, and this parameter has no effect on notes that sound *after* the first beat of each harmony.
 (Compare “first\_note”.)
       - `"first_note"`: forces chord tones on the first note of each